kidozen/kido-android/README.md

 - Select your application module settings and add the client depency
 - Rebuild your project to update all dependencies

-## Building the SDK as .aar files
-Use gradle to build the .aar file, run the following command in the terminal

-    ./gradlew build

-To build without executing the unit tests.
-Add the " -x test "

-    ./gradlew build -x test

-Pick the files from the 'builds/outputs/aar' folders

 ## Building the SDK as .jar file
-You can also create the .jar files using gradle by typing the following in your terminal:
+You can also create the jar file using gradle by typing the following in your terminal:

-	./gradlew jarRelease androidJavadocsJar androidSourcesJar
+		gradle -b jarBuild.gradle jar

-This will generate the following files in ‘builds/libs’ folder :
+This will generate two files in the 'builds/libs' folder

-- client.jar : the SDK as .jar file
+- kido-android-2.0.0.jar: the SDK jar file
-- client-javadoc.jar : javadocs
-- client-sources.jar: sources
+- kido-android-2.0.0-sources.jar: the SDK jar sources file (this is useful in case you want to debug the SDK code)

 ## Execute integration tests
 The integration tests code can help you to understand how to use some features of the SDK.
 To run the tests you should :